Pbao269/JGHC-code-challenge-mvp/ENV_SETUP.md

 3. The application should be able to connect to your Supabase backend

 If you're still experiencing connection issues, verify that:
-- The `.env.local` file is in the correct location (frontend directory)
+- The `.env.local` file is in the correct location (project root directory)
 - There are no typos in the variable names or values
 - Your Supabase project is active and not paused